JoeJHoward/PHP-SQL-Builder/README.md

 #### Types

-Query types are where you define the type of query you are going to execute INSERT, DELETE, UPDATE, SET; as well the table upon which the query will run.
+Query types are where you define the type of query you are going to execute `INSERT`, `DELETE`, `UPDATE`, `SET`; as well the table upon which the query will run.

 The following methods can be used to set the query type: